What is a Contentpreneur?

 Has Tik Tok has redefined the role of a Content Creator?

-Today people are calling themselves Content Creators just for going live on a social media platform and apps like Tik Tok have used this vanity metric and those that are there for the quick cash grab to their advantage.
+Today people are calling themselves Content Creators just for going live on a social media platform and apps like Tik Tok have been groundbreaking in changing the dynamics of the role of content creators.

 Why Social Semiotics will help you to become a Contentpreneur